syncfusion-content/winui-docs/winui/ComboBox/Styling.md

 ### Customize ComboBoxItem based on condition

-The `ItemTemplateSelector` property helps to decorate drop down items conditionally based on its content with custom templates.
+The `ItemTemplateSelector` property helps you to decorate drop-down items conditionally based on its content using the custom templates.
 The default value of `ItemTemplateSelector` is `null`.

 {% tabs %}
 {% highlight C# %}